explorer2x/Markdown_repo/Sprint Log.md

     * [10/26/2023 - DONE] highlight dup name function
     * [10/27/2023 - DONE] optimize code
     * [10/31/2023 - DONE] [pending optimize](https://rspproduct.atlassian.net/browse/PAI-8860)
+    * [11/01/2023 - DONE] modify code to handle carrier is empty

 - [ABD WorkReport Compare Downloaded Report](https://jira.rspinternal.com/browse/PAI-8726)
     0. [10/30/2023] design SDD
     1. [10/31/2023 - DONE] Get downloaded report folder.
     2. [10/31/2023 - DONE] Loop folder from step 1 and get the file address that need to audit.
 Loop to open them.
     3. [10/31/2023 - DONE] Gets the columns of the opened file in step 3 that need to audit.
-    4. [11/01/2023] Use the column filtered by step 3 and Convert download report to 2 arrays and compare.
-Pass an array to log record function to log discrepancy.
+    4. [11/01/2023 - 11/02/2023] Use the column filtered by step 3 and Convert download report to 2 arrays and compare.
+Pass an array to log record function to log discrepancy.use name and DOH as search key.
-    5. [11/01/2023] Log record function, input an array, and log each item in log sheet’s last row.
+    5. [11/01/2023 - 11/02/2023] Log record function, input an array, and log each item in log sheet’s last row.

 - GDP upload to BP REPLACE WITH PAD
     * book observation with GDP team to observe upload process daily report